-In order to determine if your company needs to have your 401k audited by a third party administrator, consider these three things:
+In order to determine if your company needs to have your 401k audited by a third party administrator, consider these three audit requirements:

-1. How Many Plan Participants Are In Your Company 401k?
+1. How Many Employees Participants In Your Company’s 401k?

-Whether your company 401k plan needs an annual audit depends on the number of plan participants.
-As described in further detail in our previous blog post, Do All Employee Benefit Plans Need an Audit?, an employee benefit plan — 401k or another type of benefit plan — needs to be audited if the plan has 100 or more eligible participants.
+Whether your company 401k plan needs an annual audit depends on the number of 401k plan participants.
+As described in our blog post, Do All Employee Benefit Plans Need an Audit?, an employee benefit plan — 401k or another type of benefit plan — needs to be audited if the plan has 100 or more eligible participants.

 This means that if you are the administrator of a company 401k plan with 100 or more active participants, you are legally required to obtain an independent audit for the plan as part of your annual tax obligations — with one important exception, which we’ll address in a moment.